uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 In real-time projects, APIs are used for things like login, fetching product details, making payments, or updating user profiles — all these actions happen through API calls.

-49 What is api automation approach or What you do in API testing
+49 What is API automation approach or What you do in API testing

 In our project, we followed a structured API automation approach to ensure accuracy and maintainability.
 First, I understood the API documentation (mostly from Swagger) to get details like endpoints, request types, headers, parameters, and responses.
 Then, I manually tested the APIs in Postman to verify their behavior and confirm expected responses from the backend.